Cheers! St. Patrick's Day specials abound at suburban bars and restaurants

 412 N. Milwaukee Ave., Libertyville, (847) 984-2599, timothyotooles.com/libertyville/; 5572 Grand Ave., (847) 249-0800, timothyotooles.com/gurnee/; 10 W. Grand Ave., (847) 979-0600, timothyotooles.com/lake-villa/.

-Libertyville: Get ready to dance at the St. Patrick's Dance Party at 9 p.m.
-Friday, March 11, and 6 p.m.
-Saturday, March 12, in the 412 Lounge.
-The 21-and-older party will feature shot specials and green beer.
-Or bring the whole crew for Irish food and drink specials, swag giveaways, bagpipers and more all day Friday through Sunday, March 11-13, and Thursday, March 17.
+Libertyville: Bring the whole crew for Irish food and drink specials, swag giveaways, bagpipers and more all day Thursday, March 17.

-Gurnee and Lake Villa: From Friday through Thursday, March 11-17, expect Irish specialties, including corned beef and cabbage, corned beef on rye, Guinness beef stew, shepherd's pie and Reuben egg rolls.
+Gurnee and Lake Villa: Now through Thursday, March 17, expect Irish specialties, including corned beef and cabbage, corned beef on rye, Guinness beef stew, shepherd's pie and Reuben egg rolls.
 And don't forget the green beer, Irish coffee, Pot of Gold, Dirty Leprechaun and many other Irish-themed cocktails.

 Peggy Kinnane's Irish Restaurant & Pub